Urology of Greater Atlanta

 • Pain, discomfort, or swelling in the testicle area

 Doctors can diagnose a low sperm count with specialized sperm function tests such as semen analysis tests.
 During a semen analysis test, your healthcare provider will conduct an examination of your genitals and obtain a sperm sample from you.
-Then your physician will then use a microscope, and a computer used to measure sperm count.
+Then, your physician will use a microscope and a computer to measure sperm count.
 The doctor will then determine your sperm health and density.

 Treatment for a Low Sperm Count